Super-RPG-Retro/Super-RPG-Retro/README.md

 * Option for the player to return to the last level of a dungeon.
 * Option to continue a saved game.

 Currently, some features do not work as intended and some places in code are spaghetti.
-The idea is to update this game to Godot 4.1.
-The code will then be organized using the DRY, KISS and SOILD principles for future programmers.
+The idea is to update this game to Godot 4.2 dev 1.
+The code will then be organized using the DRY, KISS and SOLID principles for future programmers.
 See [project Programming](project-programming.md) for more information.